 The beggars just laughed, as did I, eventually.
-I had bird scat all over my hair and shoulders.
+I had bird scat on my hair and shoulders.
 I stood up and made my way toward the hotel in order to clean myself up.
-I couldn't believe what had just happened and began to feel a mixture of slight despondency mixed in with resolved joy.
+I couldn't believe what had just happened and began to feel a mixture of slight despondency mixed in with strange joy.
 As I walked across the square, a mother carrying a small child approached from the opposite direction.
 At the very moment they passed by, the child reached out and slapped me right in the face, hard.
 The mother was shocked.
 She began to apologize profusely and berate her daughter, who had a huge grin on her face.
 I stopped her from apologizing and explained that everything was absolutely all right.

 "La vida es muy especial," I said.
 "Muchisimas gracias!"